Monkey Bar Boulder Rock Climbing

 From the end of the paved road cross the wash and hike the established trails East (right) for about 10 minutes.
 The Monkey Bar boulder is the obvious round-shaped boulder to the right of the trail as the trail bends around the east side of Kraft mountain.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Monkey Bar Boulder:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Monkey Bar Boulder:

 Featured Route For Monkey Bar Boulder